If your father had a heart attack in his 50s, you may worry, “Will that happen to me?”

 Rheumatoid arthritis is a good example of a disease that falls in the middle of the spectrum.
 Sometimes there’s a genetic link: If you have a close relative with it, you’re more likely to get it.
 But environment and lifestyle choices may also play a role.
 Smoking can raise your odds.
 Other causes include changes in sex hormones and certain infections.

 Then there are conditions in which genes play some role, but lifestyle choices make more of a difference when it comes to whether or not you’ll get it.
 Type 2 diabetes is a prime example.
 Certain genes and excess weight both can boost the chance that you'll have it.
 But “a person of a normal weight, even if they have the highest-risk genetics, probably won’t get diabetes.
 The person who’s overweight, even if they have the lowest-risk genetics, might still get diabetes,” Mendelsohn says.

 The more doctors know about the role of genes in our health, the better they can diagnose and treat disease.
 Testing the genes of newborns that have mystery illnesses turns up a genetic link about 25% of the time, says Jeanette McCarthy, PhD, an adjunct associate professor at Duke University Medical Center's Institute for Genome Sciences and Policy.
 “There’s value not only from finding a cause and ending the mystery, but then in some cases being able to treat them.”

 That’s one of the ways precision medicine, which is still a new field, is making a positive impact.
 Another is how it helps doctors prescribe the right drugs at the right doses for the right patients.
-McCarthy offers three examples:
+McCarthy offers some examples:

 - The epilepsy drug carbamazepine can have rare but severe side effects.
 A genetic test can let doctors know if you’re more likely to have the side effects and thus shouldn’t take it.